East African Federation: Ethnic and linguistic differences

 While the grouping of nations has adopted Swahili as their national language, there is a great deal of ethnolinguistic diversity within these groups.
-Different regional dialects and entirely different languages are spoken within the nations themselves, joining together, even more so when compared to one another.
+Different regional dialects and entirely different languages are spoken within the nations themselves, even more so when compared to one another.
 Tanzania achieved an ethnolinguistic score of 0.93 out of 1 by one study, ranking the highest out of 81 countries.
 Integrating a region where so many regional dialects are spoken will be difficult and could inhibit some of the economic benefits of the EAC.